Ros9/proxy-server/README.md

 ]

-Also service has simple unit test for check http statuses of services
+Also service has simple unit test for check up http statuses of services